hashadar/fintracker-v1/README.md

-# FinTracker v1.2.0
+# FinTracker v2.0.0

-A financial dashboard and analytics application built with Streamlit for tracking and analyzing personal financial assets.
+A financial dashboard and analytics application built with Streamlit for tracking and analyzing personal financial assets, now with cashflow tracking and forecasting capabilities.

 ## Overview

 FinTracker is a financial dashboard that provides insights into your financial portfolio.
 The application connects to Google Sheets to load your financial data and automatically categorizes assets into Cash, Investments, and Pensions.

-**All configuration, chart styling, and validation are now fully centralized and standardized for maintainability and safety.**
+**This version introduces our first integration with cashflow data, allowing for more accurate performance metrics and powerful forecasting features.**

 ## Current Features

 - **Multi-Asset Tracking**: Monitor cash, investments, and pensions with dedicated dashboard pages
-- **Google Sheets Integration**: Direct connection to Google Sheets for data management
+- **Google Sheets Integration**: Direct connection to Google Sheets for both asset values and cashflow data
+- **Pension Cashflow Tracking**: Track contributions, fees, and transfers for pension accounts
+- **Actual Returns Calculation**: Pension performance metrics now account for cash inflows and outflows, providing a true investment return
+- **Interactive Pension Forecasting**: Forecast future pension growth with a simple Monte Carlo simulation, adjustable for contributions and market returns
 - **Automatic Asset Classification**: Assets are categorized based on their names and platforms
-- **Interactive Dashboards**: Charts, tables, and metrics for each asset type
+- **Interactive Dashboards**: Charts, tables, and metrics for each asset type, now including grouped bar charts for easier comparison
 - **Monthly Data Processing**: Handles monthly snapshots with automatic deduplication
 - **Performance Metrics**: Returns, volatility, drawdown, and other financial metrics
 - **Modular Architecture**: Clean, maintainable codebase with reusable components